Velocidex/velociraptor-web/content/docs/artifacts/windows_system/monitoring/_index.md

 type: CLIENT_EVENT

 parameters:
-  # This query will not see processes that complete within 1 second.
-  - name: wmiQuery
-    default: SELECT * FROM __InstanceCreationEvent WITHIN 1 WHERE
-      TargetInstance ISA 'Win32_Process'

-  # This query is faster but contains less data.
+  # This query is fast but contains less data.
 If the process
   # terminates too quickly we miss its commandline.
   - name: eventQuery
     default: SELECT * FROM Win32_ProcessStartTrace